-A positron emission tomography/computed tomography (PET/CT) cardiac rest/stress perfusion scan is a way to take pictures of blood flow to your heart muscle.
-Pictures will be taken when you are at rest and after a stress test.
+PET stands for positron emission tomography.
+CT stands for computed tomography.
+A PET/CT cardiac rest/stress perfusion scan is a way to take pictures of blood flow to your heart muscle.
+We will take pictures when you are at rest and again after a stress test.

-This scan is a nuclear medicine exam.
-It uses a radioactive substance called a tracer.
-This scan is a form of radiology because radiation is used to take pictures of your body.
+This scan is a nuclear medicine exam because it uses a radioactive tracer.
+The tracer will travel through your veins and help us see details of your heart.
+The scan is a form of radiology because radiation is used to take pictures of your body.